 01 of 15

-El Porto is a tried-and-true beginners surf spot in El Segundo.
-In the winter months, you can find some decent swell, which is great for intermediate level surfers.
+El Porto Beach is a tried-and-true beginners surf spot in El Segundo.
+In the winter months, there is some decent swell, which is great for intermediate level surfers.

 02 of 15

-If you go to Manhattan Beach at 26th Street, you can expect to find all levels of surfers flock to this sandy bottom surf spot.
-It has been known to particularly draw advanced wave riders.
+If you go to Manhattan Beach at 26th Street, expect to find all levels of surfers at the sandy bottom surf spot.
+It is known to be particularly attractive for advanced wave riders.

 03 of 15